Executive Producer - Tina F. Turley

 Tennessee.
 Adam holds both a BA in Communication and an MFA in Theatre Management/Arts Administration from The University of Alabama.

 In addition to his role as an arts administrator, Adam also enjoys teaching, acting, and directing.
 He has taught Theatre Appreciation at Shelton State for eight years and previously taught Introduction to Theatre at LSU for three years.
-He currently teaches Arts Venue Management each spring at UA.
-His directing credits include The Dixie Swim Club (Theatre Tuscaloosa), Disney's My Son Pinoocchio JR (Tuscaloosa Children's Theatre), and Roald Dahl's James and the Giant Peach JR (Tuscaloosa Children's Theatre).
-His acting credits with Theatre Tuscaloosa include Ben Hecht in Moonlight and Magnolias and Venticelli #1 in Amadeus.
+He also teaches courses at UA including Theatre Management and Arts Venue Management.
+His directing credits include The Dixie Swim Club (Theatre Tuscaloosa), Disney's My Son Pinoocchio JR (Tuscaloosa Children's Theatre), Roald Dahl's James and the Giant Peach JR (Tuscaloosa Children's Theatre), and Time Together (Theatre Tuscaloosa SecondStage).
+His acting credits with Theatre Tuscaloosa include Mason Miller in The End of a Line (ACTFest 2017 & SETC 2018), Ben Hecht in Moonlight and Magnolias, and Venticelli #1 in Amadeus.

 Resident Costumer - Jeanette Waterman